Recurrent neural networks: vanishing and exploding gradients are not the end of the story

-This formula being still hard to grasp, we visualize the magnitude of $S(\lambda_i, \lambda_j)$ on Figure~\ref{fig:viz_S}.
+Given the complexity of this formula, we visualize the magnitude of $S(\lambda_i, \lambda_j)$ on Figure~\ref{fig:viz_S}.
 Interestingly, we observe this quantity is large when $\lambda_i$ and $\lambda_j$ are conjugate to each other and inputs are uncorrelated.
 However, as elements in the input sequence get more correlated ($\rho \rightarrow 1$), this effect disappears and $|S|$ increases as one of the two eigenvalue gets closer to 1 in the complex plane.
 In both cases, the effect gets amplified as the magnitude of the eigenvalue increases.

 We also need to compute $\mathrm{d}_{\bar \lambda} \mathrm{d}_{\lambda} L$ to get the full complex Hessian.
 Similarly to the previous calculation, we first have

 It follows that

 Using the symmetry with the complex Hessian matrix, we now have all its components.